TEN-framework/ten_framework/docs/ten_agent/getting_started.md

 # Quickstart

-In this chapter, we’ll build the Astra agent together.
+In this chapter, we’ll build the TEN Agent together.
 For additional help, check out the YouTube video tutorial at the end.

 <figure><img src="../assets/gif/astra_voice_agent.gif" alt=""><figcaption></figcaption></figure>